 Step 3: Get Paid in Bitcoin

 Buying bitcoins in South Africa can be as easy as using your credit or debit card at an ATM, thanks to the BTM in Johannesburg.
-By following the steps outlined above, you can start trading bitcoin in just a few hours once approved by an exchange or bitcoin broker like XTB.
+By following the steps outlined above, you can start trading bitcoin in just a few hours once approved by an exchange or broker.

 The two local South African cryptocurrency exchanges, Luno and iceCUBED, could service most if not all of your bitcoin and cryptocurrency needs.
 You can also easily trade bitcoins using credit cards, the Johannesburg BTM or through a cryptocurrency broker.